Loksta8/RandomKingOnChessboard/README.md

 **Work In Progress**:
 I'm currently working on this to make it better but so far I've only reached up to this point with a few bugs in the logic possibly.
 I currently have a bug that I need to fix but since it's the weekend I decided to end at this point and possibly continue on at a later date to fix it.
-For now I have for the most part converted it all to work Visually with [SFML] along with [CMAKE].
+For now I have for the most part converted it all to work Visually with SFML along with [CMAKE](https://cmake.org/download/).

 ## CMAKE Steps to build project